Daheer/KoroKoro/README.md

 - [ ] Better quality models -> I'm still experimenting with multiple ways of performing Colmap to do better Sift Extraction and would welcome any help.
 I'm also looking at other NeRF render options

 - [ ] More features on the frontend are always welcome if that's what you're into!

+Please reach out to me @ suhayrid6@gmail.com, I'd be happy to walk you through the project, including the Supabase database configuration